kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - Support a user pre-created `Workload` for a standalone Job through the same annotation path.
 - Ensure proper ordering of `Workload` → `PodGroup` → `Pod` creation.
-- Release scheduler-side resources while a Job remains suspended by deleting the runtime `PodGroup` after member cleanup, while keeping the `Workload` template in place.
+- Release scheduler-side resources while a Job remains suspended by deleting the runtime `PodGroup` together with its pods, while keeping the `Workload` template in place.

 ### Non-Goals